digime/digime-sdk-nodejs/guides/push-data-overview.md

 Use this guide to push data to your user's library in digi.me.

-Push to provider type is currently only supported for Medmij and is a bit different approach on how this data is pushed.
+Currently, the "push to provider" functionality is only supported for MedMij, and it follows a slightly different approach for how data is pushed.
 We will explain this below.

-In order to access the digi.me platform, you need to obtain an application ID, a contract for writing data and its private key.
+To access the digi.me platform, you need an application ID, a contract for writing data, and its private key.

-Please check out [Getting Started](./start.html) for more details.
+For more details, please check [Getting Started](./start.html).

 ## 1. Onboarding and Authorization
-Before we can push data to user, we need go through the authorization flow and obtain a user access token.
+Before pushing data to a user, you must go through the authorization flow and obtain a user access token.

-*If you already have an user access token for this user for another contract, you will still need to go through this process.
-Make sure to include any user access tokens you already have so we can link to the same library.*
+*If you already have a user access token for this user from another contract, you will still need to go through this process.
+Be sure to include any existing user access tokens so we can link them to the same library.*

 ### Getting an authorization URL and a code verifier
-Start this process by getting the authorization URL by calling `getAuthorizeUrl`:
+Begin the process by obtaining the authorization URL by calling `getAuthorizeUrl`:

 ```typescript
 import { init } from "@digime/digime-sdk-nodejs";